tommyettinger/anim8-gdx/README.md

       the same error, can't produce with small palettes.
     - This is much like GRADIENT_NOISE, but somewhat milder, or BLUE_NOISE, but much milder.
     - You may want to also consider WOVEN or WREN if you like the effect this produces, though this is better for animations.
+  - SCATTER
+    - A hybrid of DIFFUSION and BLUE_NOISE, this avoids some regular artifacts in Floyd-Steinberg by adjusting diffused error with blue-noise values.
+    - This used to be the default, but newer dithers based on the same idea, including NEUE, DODGY, WOVEN, WREN, OVERBOARD, OCEANIC, and SEASIDE, are all similar and generally better.
+  - SEASIDE
+    - Very close to OCEANIC, this also uses blue noise to adjust the error-diffusion; the difference is that it uses different blue noise textures for each RGB channel.
+    - This sometimes has better color reproduction than OCEANIC, but also sometimes doesn't.
+It's hard to tell why.
+    - Any repetitive small-scale patterns in this are likely to be different from those in OCEANIC, or absent entirely.
+    - When two colors are nearly-equally matched in a palette, OCEANIC tends to show a 1px checkerboard, whereas SEASIDE is less likely to show any repetitive artifact.
+    - This improved in version 0.6.0 by changing its error-diffusion to more-closely match how BURKES dither works; this eliminated some of the "coarseness" present in earlier versions.
   - WOVEN
     - This is an error-diffusion dither, like NEUE or SCATTER, but instead of using blue noise patterns to add error to the image, this uses the finer-grained "fuzzy" pattern from ROBERTS and its R2 sequence.